jinghuazhao/EWAS-fusion/README.md

 ```
 ewas-annotate.R input-file.tmp
 ```
-This reads `HumanMethylation450_15017482_v1-2.csv` from directory containing `ewas-annotate.R` but this can be at different location
+It is assumed that `HumanMethylation450_15017482_v1-2.csv` is available from the directory containing `ewas-annotate.R`but this can be at different location
 ```
 ewas-annotate.R input-file.tmp manifest_location=/at/different/location
 ```